dominioncfg/Devopslution/README.md

 # Devopslution
-A super cool app integrated with AzureDevops
+A simple application to play around with CI-CD with Azure Devops